fraserjubb/fm-blog-preview-card/README.md

 - [Why to avoid embedding custom fonts (Article)](https://thehackernews.com/2022/01/german-court-rules-websites-embedding.html) - Interesting article which pushed me to learning how self-hosting fonts work.
 - [BEM Methodology (Article)](https://cssguidelin.es/#bem-like-naming) - I found this article to be extremely useful for guidelines on how to write BEM methodology.
 - [CSS Units Tutorial (YouTube)](https://www.youtube.com/watch?v=N5wpD9Ov_To) - I am someone who learns better through video tutorials.
 This was a great breakdown of suggestions on when to use certain Units.

+## Noteworthy Updates Since Initial Submission

+1. Added a media query to make card more responsive on mobile devices.

 ## Connect With Me